 Adding a tsp of cinnamon to your favorite oatmeal seems to improve postprandial blood glucose levels, provide steady levels of energy for hours, and support weight loss.

-Glycemic load of oatmeal
+Glycemic index of oatmeal

-Oatmeal can significantly reduce the acute postprandial glucose and insulin responses compared to other meals high in carbs.
+However, oatmeal can significantly reduce the acute postprandial glucose and insulin responses compared to other meals high in carbs.

 Oats are rich in beta-glucose

-Additionally, oats are an excellent source of beta-glucan.
+Additionally, oats are an excellent dietary source of beta-glucan.
 Beta-glucan is a component which reduces glucose and insulin responses after a meal.
 Also, beta-glucan improves insulin sensitivity, helps overweight people lose weight, and decreases Body Mass Index (BMI).